nehemiah888/rtx5090aitest/README.md

 | EfficientViT M4 | 31682.2 | 28326.9 | -10.6% |

 ### Notes
-- The percentage values in parentheses represent the performance improvement compared to the previous GPU model.
-- The RTX5090D values are rounded to one decimal place.
 - The "RTX5090D vs RTX5090" column shows the percentage increase or decrease of RTX5090D performance compared to RTX5090.

 ## Analysis

-The comparison tables allow us to analyze the performance differences between different hardware configurations (RTX 3090, RTX 4090, RTX 5090, RTX5090D).
-We can observe how the training and inference speeds vary across different models and precisions, which can be useful for hardware selection and optimization.
+The comparison tables allow us to analyze the performance differences between RTX5090D and RTX5090.
+It seemed there are not much differenct when run AI training and inferencing speed except Swin Base Patch4 Window7 224 fp32.
+I am not sure it is a software issue or hardware issue due to I only have RTX5090D to test.

 ## How to Run the Benchmark